 One thing I particularly like about visiting Hong Kong is the chance to visit areas still relatively untouched by modern development.
 Scattered off the coastline are lots of small islands you can visit where a more rural way of life resumes.

 I visited Cheung Chau, an hour’s ferry ride away, with a local guide.
 Leaving Victoria Harbour is an experience in itself, as you see Hong Kong’s entire skyline and the hills beyond from a different perspective.

 Once on the island, I felt like I’d arrived in Southeast Asia.
-Small wooden fishing boats cluster together in the harbour, and forested hills slope gently into butterscotch beaches.
+Small wooden fishing boats cluster together in the harbor, and forested hills slope gently into butterscotch beaches.
 It’s pleasant enough just to stroll around as your guide recounts the history and way of life on the island.
 Mine was local to Cheung Chau and introduced me to his brother, who owned a windsurfing school on the island.
-It was here that Hong Kong’s only Olympic gold medallist, Lee Lai-shan, first began windsurfing, winning her medal in 1996.
+It was here that Hong Kong’s only Olympic gold medalist, Lee Lai-shan, first began windsurfing, winning her medal in 1996.

 Your guide can plan the day according to your interests.
 To explore farther afield, you could hire a bicycle or follow walking trails through the forest to quiet beaches.

 Explore Macau’s Portuguese heritage

 An hour’s ferry ride from Hong Kong, Macau was a Portuguese colony for more than 400 years and feels very different to Hong Kong.
 You can visit with a private guide to learn more about the merging of Asian and European cultures.
 Entering and leaving Macau (and Hong Kong) requires you to pass through border controls, but it’s well worth it once you arrive into the Historic Centre of Macau.